mdjbru-teaching-material/roscoff-RAD-tags-course-2015/README.md

 # Roscoff RAD tags course

-This is the repository of a course about RAD tags which will take place in Roscoff, France in March 2015.
+This is the repository of a course about RAD tags which will take place in Roscoff (Brittany, France) in March 2015.

 You can access the associated website at http://mdjbru-teaching-material.github.io/roscoff_course_2015/.